 Please note that the following borrowing policies apply only to the San Bruno Public Library and may vary from the policies of other Peninsula Library System libraries.

 Fines and Fees

-San Bruno Public Library is fine free as of September 1, 2021.
+San Bruno Public Library is fine free.

 However, lost, damaged and billed fees still apply.
 Items are billed 30 days after the due date.
 Lost, damaged and billed fees may be paid in person at the library or online by accessing your library account.
 If you have received a bill for an item still in your possession, in many cases, returning the item in good condition and in a timely manner will mean you do not have to pay the replacement cost.
 A billing fee may still apply.

 Why is the San Bruno Public Library eliminating overdue fines?

 Based on the results of the many libraries that have already eliminated overdue fines, it has been found that:

 Overdue fines do not effectively incentivize on-time return of library materials